Don’t let IT Band Syndrome play on

 “If you notice these signs early, ITBS is easier to manage,” Robbie says.

-Several individual or a combination of factors can lead to ITBS.
+Several factors can lead to the syndrome emerging.

-Robbie points to training errors where the body is unable to handle the stress placed on it.
-Too many miles on the road running or cycling is a good example.
+Robbie points to training errors where the body is unable to handle the stress placed on it by running or cycling too many miles.

-“Hip and glute muscle weakness can also make your knee move in a way that stresses the IT band, while technique or equipment issues – poor running form, downhill running, bad shoes or a bike that isn’t set up right – have an adverse effect.”
+Another contributing factor is hip and glute muscle weakness that can make the knee move in a way that stresses the IT band.
+Technique or equipment issues – poor running form, downhill running, bad shoes or a bike that isn’t set up right – can also give rise to ITBS.

 “You should modify your activity by reducing running or cycling distances, or swap in low-impact exercise like swimming or easy riding,” Robbie says.